apache/apisix/docs/en/latest/plugins/http-dubbo.md

 ## Description

-The `http-dubbo` plugin can encode HTTP requests into Dubbo protocol and forward them to upstream services (Note: in Dubbo 2.x, the serialization type of the upstream service must be fastjson).
+The `http-dubbo` plugin can transcode between http and Dubbo (Note: in Dubbo 2.x, the serialization type of the upstream service must be fastjson).

 ## Attributes